oliviawestmacottssw/SSW.Rules.Content/rules/do-you-add-a-prefix-on-blog-posts-titles/rule.md

 ---

-The prefix is used to give context to your blog posts (or other type of content), so users know what to expect.
+​The prefix is used to give context to your blog posts (or other type of content), so users know what to expect.

-Example 1: Use "**CODE:"** when your blog post is about coding or "**VIDEO:"** when it has a video.
+Example 1: Use "**CODE:" **when your blog post is about coding or "**VIDEO:"** when it has a video.

 Northwind Traders with Entity Framework Core
  Figure: Bad example - Post title with no prefix

-CODE: Northwind Traders with Entity Framework Core
+CODE: Northwind​​ Traders with Entity Framework Core
-Figure: Good example - Using a prefix in the post title
+Figure: Good example - Using a prefix in the post title​​

-Example 2: Use prefixes (based on the content) for grouping and a better scanning:
+Example 2: Use prefixes (based on the content)​ for grouping and a better scanning:

 Configure your SSW Email on your mobile (for Android users) Configure your SSW Email on your mobile (for iPhone users)